Have you got a complaint against Buckworths?

 Michael Buckworth will send you a detailed written reply to your complaint, including his suggestions for resolving the matter.

-At this stage, if you are still not satisfied, you should contact us again and we will arrange for another unconnected with the matter at the firm to review his decision.
+At this stage, if you are still not satisfied, you should contact us again and we will arrange for another person unconnected with the matter at the firm to review his decision.

 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.